jiangthang/jiangthang/README.md

 - 👋 Hi, I’m @jiangthang
-- 👀 I’m interested in web dev
+- 👀 I’m interested in all things related to web dev and data analytics
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning implementing gpt
 - 💞️ I’m looking to collaborate on exciting projects that will teach me something new
 - 📫 How to reach me ...
 TBA